ckpinguin/howd-nextjs-data-fetching/README.md

 To try the first workshop in this series, [start here](https://newsletter.howd.dev/challenges/023/)!

-## Related workshop series
+## Related series

-This workshop series builds on the [React Components](https://newsletter.howd.dev/challenges/017/) workshop series.
+This series builds on the [React Components](https://newsletter.howd.dev/challenges/017/) series.
 If you haven't looked at that series, you might want to start there instead.

-The work from this series will be used in the following workshop series: [AI Style Generator](https://newsletter.howd.dev/challenges/029/), where you will use the [OpenAI Node SDK](https://github.com/openai/openai-node) to generate styles for the quote fetched in this series.
+The work from this series will be used in the following series: [AI Style Generator](https://newsletter.howd.dev/challenges/029/), where you will use the [OpenAI Node SDK](https://github.com/openai/openai-node) to generate styles for the quote fetched in this series.

 ## Getting started